Rider Plugin Recommendations

 At work, I mostly write C# code using the great JetBrains Rider IDE.
 To add some features to the already great feature set I use some plugins that I will share in this article.

-This plugin tells you when your methods start to get out of hand.
+The Cognitive Complexity plugin tells you when your methods start to get out of hand.
 It calculates a score for each method that is based on the paper G. Ann Campbell in Cognitive Complexity - A new way of measuring understandability.
 This score is composed primarily of the nesting of statements and the control flow structures used in the method.
 The plugin gives you a nice badge above each method that indicates how complicated it seems according to its score.
 The score is updated while the code is written so you get instant feedback.

 I like this plugin because it offers an objective rating of the complicatedness of a method which can be discussed with other developers.
 Like with every metric this one should not be used without thinking.
 Just because a method is rated “simple enough” by the plugin it does not mean that is not actually “very complex” and vice versa.

-All your string manipulation needs will be satisfied by this one.
+All your String Manipulation needs will be satisfied by this one.
 It can do so many things: converting casing like PascalCase to snake_case, escaping text, encoding text, sorting lines, trimming, aligning multiple carets, converting dates, or even inserting a sequence of numbers.
 I do not need this often but when I do this plugin never disappoints me.